37 degrees first thing. Overcast all day long.

 Eamon called and said Nader the Hatter is heading back to Florida on the 29th.
 He said Nader told him that he was married once for seven years and is much happier single.
 Eamon said he got 145 callers to listen to his answering machine editorial yesterday that began, "With two phony social promotion Superintendents in succession with their records of failure in the Bronx and Miami, the Springfield School System had little chance to succeed and has little hope of recovery."

 Eamon is disgusted by plans being announced to create a statue of Congressman Ed Boland downtown across from Monarch Place.
 He says the person most responsible for the closing of the Springfield Armory should not be so honored.
 It occurred to me that Boland's successor Richie Neal must be in some way involved so I called Neal's office to find out more.
 June answered but said all she knew about it was what was in the paper, but she did know that the person in charge was J. David Keany at 785-1337.
 So I called him and he told me they hope to raise $160,000.
 They have no definite plans except to hire Lark Grey Dimond-Cates, who did the Dr. Seuss statues, to do the one of Boland.
 They hope to be able to unveil it on Boland's birthday October 1st.
-As Tom Devine used to say about Springfield, "The bigger the scoundrel, the higher the honors."
+As Tom Devine used to say about Springfield's political culture, "The bigger the scoundrel, the higher the honors."

 20 degrees at 2am, puffy clouds.

 Maybe the reason the first George Bush made Dan Quayle his vice-president is that he didn't want anyone who might have become a competitor to his sons.
+My Johnson's Bookstore Funeral Ode was distributed for the first time in 1998 at the November Republican City Committee meeting and excerpts were read aloud by Tommy Devine on the Thanksgiving Day Special edition of The Dan Yorke Show.

 The Catholic Information Center/St. Francis Chapel now stands on the site of the former Trinity United Methodist Church, which later moved to Sumner Avenue with money from Strathmore Paper given by Horace Moses.
 I have long believed that the Valley Advocate in general and Maureen Turner in particular should receive a Pulitzer Prize.
 I also feel that Karen and Bob Powell, as well as Charlie Ryan, deserve Pynchon Awards.